Filter Content

 At St Thomas Aquinas the staff has an ongoing commitment to professional learning.
 The staff benefits from attending in-services, in curriculum areas, that assist them in providing quality learning opportunities for the students in their class.
 The following staff have or will attend professional learning:

-Staff Members |
+| Date | Staff Members | Professional Learning |

 Sports News